How do I fix audio feedback (echo, static) during my session?

 Troubleshooting for computer mode (mic and speakers)

 - Make sure you have selected computer mode — If you want to connect with your mic and speakers then you need to make sure GoTo Training is set to the right mode (or else it will not pick up your audio).
-View Connect to audio for a GoTo session.
+View Connect to training audio.

 - Try a USB headset — The built-in mic and speakers on your computer or mobile device might not pick up your audio as clearly as a headset, because built-in microphones on your computer or webcam can pick up other noise and cause an echo.
 We recommend a using USB headset plugged into your computer (instead of an analog-connected one), or headphones with a mic included plugged into you mobile device.